 The image on the right is of a lead 'plummet' used to draw an outline on a piece of quarter sawn oak covered with chalk in acacia gum.

-Pure silver can be obtained reasonably easily - search online jewelry stores for bullion silver wire - and for drawing fine lines, wire with a width of 0.5 and 0.7mm are mounted in a clutch pencil.
+Pure silver can be obtained reasonably easily - search online jewelry suppliers for bullion silver wire - and for drawing fine lines, wire with a width of 0.5 and 0.7mm are mounted in a clutch pencil.
 For doing broad shading, something wider is necessary and although a silver spoon might sound a good idea, they are made from sterling silver - pure silver is not strong enough on its own so sterling silver is only 92.5% by weight - the rest usually being copper.
-Bullion coins are 999 fine, that is to say 99.9% silver and you can pick up a troy ounce (31.1g) fairly cheaply.
+Bullion coins are 999 fine, that is to say 99.9% silver and you can pick up a troy ounce (31.1g) fairly cheaply - for example, a 1ozt silver Britannia has around £17 worth of metal in it but when you add an overhead for being a coin, VAT and postage, you can add £20 to that.

 You can see in the image on the right that the silver wire in the clutch pencils performs like pencil leads but rubbing the coin on the surface produces a gentle shading.